Freedom Lane: Training Day

-The Sunday morning sun shines on the home of the Masters family on Freedom Lane in New Haven, CT.
+The Sunday morning sun shone on the home of the Masters family on Freedom Lane in New Haven, CT.
 The elderly couple of Helen and Rose are adjusting to their new roles of parents to young Da’Quarius Lobsterclaw Sherman.
 Da’Quarius also struggles to his new life being raised by two women well in their seventies.

 “Don’t you sass me!”
 Helen said.
-“If you want to live under my roof, then you’ll do as your told.
+“If you want to live under my roof, you’ll do as your told.
 You have one chore, and then you can go out and play.
 All you have to do is clean out the gutters.”

 “Aight,” Da’Quarius said.
 “I’ll make sure it gets done real good.”

-“Good,” Helen said pleased with herself.
+“Good,” Helen said, pleased with herself.

-“You made him clean the gutters yesterday,” Rose said walking past through the den carrying a tray of flowers to be planted outside.
+“You made him clean the gutters yesterday,” Rose said, walking past through the den carrying a tray of flowers to be planted outside.

 “Why you little…” Helen said turning red.

 Da’Quarius shrugged.
 “Can’t blame my black ass for tryin’!”

 Created, written, & directed by Budgerigar Orville Bigelow

 Paulie sat behind the counter at his Pizzeria, Paulie’s Pizza, located on State Street.
 Today was a special day.
 It was Saturday, and his new nephew, Da’Quarius, will soon be there for his first lesson in the Pizzeria business.
 Paulie was eager to teach the urban youth a thing or two about business in the real world.